AI & Gen AI Readiness Assessment for Secure,

 If you have any questions, email us info@nexterse.com

-When you click Send, Nexterse will process your personal data in accordance with our Privacy notice to respond to your enquiry.
+When you click Send, Nexterse LLC will process your personal data in accordance with our Privacy notice to respond to your enquiry.

 Account manager